raspberry-pi-instalar-actualizar-programas-apt

 To completely remove a package, including configuration files and dependencies, we can add the ‘—purge’ parameter or use the ‘purge’ command directly.
 Therefore, the following two commands are equivalent:

-One of the operations for which we will use APT most frequently is to update the installed packages.
-Updating our software is important both to obtain new features and to fix possible security vulnerabilities.
+One of the operations we will use APT for most frequently is updating the packages we have installed.
+Updating our software is important both to get new features and to fix possible security errors.

 In APT, the update process is done in two steps.
 On one hand, the ‘update’ command updates the local package cache.
-It looks for new changes, comparing with the information contained in the repositories, but does not download or install any packages.
+It looks for new changes by comparing with the information contained in the repositories, but does not download or install any packages.

 sudo apt-get update